zbsarashki/stx-labs-openInfraVancouver2023/AIO-SX-On-Equinix/Familiarization-of-StarlingX-Management.md

 ## Log in to the SSH

 To log in using SSH use the assigned address.
-For example `ssh sysadmin@147.75.35.13 -p 2201`  The username is sysadmin password is `St8rlingX*`
+For example `ssh sysadmin@147.75.35.13 -p 2201`  The username is `sysadmin` password is `St8rlingX*`

 ```
-Warning: Permanently added '[147.75.35.13]:2201' (ED25519) to the list of known hosts.
 Release 22.12
 ------------------------------------------------------------------------
 W A R N I N G *** W A R N I N G *** W A R N I N G *** W A R N I N G ***